Category

 ADVERTISING STUDIES

 Yagi: I never imagined I would receive such a grand prize.
-When I was participating as a judge for the One Show, I was truly nervous and tense right there, wondering whether JR East Japan's "Let's Go, Tohoku!" would win or not.
+When I was participating as a judge for the One Show, I was truly nervous and tense right there, wondering whether JR East Japan's "Get Back, Tohoku." would win or not.

 ——This issue of "AD STUDIES" features "What Lies Beyond Marketing" as its theme.
 Design, encompassing not just advertising communication but also products, represents the direct point of contact with consumers.
-From this perspective, we're interested in how designers envision what lies beyond marketing and create tangible forms, exploring that process.
+From this perspective, we're interested in the process by which designers envision what lies beyond marketing and create tangible forms based on that vision.

 Design thinking is likely intuitive, and for researchers and marketers, it's an area that's difficult to analyze or verbalize.
 I wonder if we can somehow verbalize it to identify themes that could become subjects for research.
 I see this as a challenge, but could you share a glimpse into your creative process, Mr. Yagi?

-Using transportation motifs like bullet trains and railways to convey Tohoku's appeal
+Using transportation like bullet trains and local trains as motifs to convey Tohoku's appeal

-——This is truly a poster that tells the story through design.
+——This is truly a poster that conveys the message through design.

-Yagi: When we first launched, the world felt subdued.
-We knew ordinary approaches wouldn't grab attention.
-JR campaigns typically highlight beautiful landscapes or food, but the atmosphere back then wasn't conducive to that kind of appeal.
-So we aimed for bold visuals that would wake people up.
+Yagi: When we first started, the atmosphere was so subdued that doing something ordinary wouldn't have caught anyone's attention.
+JR campaigns usually feature beautiful landscapes or food, but given the mood at the time, that kind of imagery wouldn't have grabbed people's attention.
+So we aimed for something bold and visually striking to wake everyone up.

 Initial reactions were mixed—honestly, opinions were divided.
-We got many responses from Tohoku saying, "It gave us energy," but some in Tokyo commented, "Isn't this a bit over the top?"
+We got a lot of responses from Tohoku saying, "It really energized us," but some people in Tokyo commented, "Isn't this a bit over the top?"
 Still, I felt we needed to go that far to make an impact.

-The JR East "Let's Go, Tohoku!" campaign became a design that conveyed the value of the train cars themselves.
+The JR East "Get Back, Tohoku." campaign became a design that conveyed the value of the train cars themselves.

 Top: 2011 campaign poster Bottom: 2014 campaign poster